matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 ```

 **After** you created the `.gitattribute` file, you can put the secrets in the place you have just declared.
 If you put the files before the `.gitattribute`, your secrets won't be encrypted!

-Before commit anything, you can have a confirmation that files will be encrypted using `git-crypt status` command
+Before committing anything, you can have a confirmation that files will be encrypted using `git-crypt status` command

 ```bash
 # Show whether files are encrypted or not